cvald016/github_portfolio_2/README.md

 ### Usage

 After you've downloaded the file.
-Run it from your command line using:
+Run it from the command line using:

 ```bash